marcelaadan1/cloud-app-dev/workshop/exercise-3.-ibm-cloud-with-ibm-cloudant.md

 Complete the following tasks:

 * [ ] From the Cloudant service Overview page, select **Service credentials** from the left pane, as shown in the following figure.
+Update for Don's comment line 88.

 ![](../.gitbook/assets/ex3/image022.jpg)